Talking Dateline: True Crime, True Impact

 Andrea and I were just talking about this with, what, six kids between us?

-We're tired.
-Belong us.
+We're tired, between us.

-And mine are four
+Oh, my God.
+And mine are four.

-So do you do you have to take them with you or what do you do?
+So do you, do you have to take them with you or what do you do?
 No, the content isn't quite appropriate.

 They're a little too young, but I do, I leave them at home, Nanny and my husband, and we trade off.
 My mom comes in.

 Like, you just, it takes a village.
+It really takes a village.

-It really takes a village, especially since we travel as much as we do.
+Especially since we travel as much as we do.
 And when you go to these places, because sometimes you go to really tiny little places, do you just stay in a motel six?
+What do you do?
+Oh, sometimes.

-Because you're talking to people there, you're meeting people in diners, they know us and talk to us.
-So, you get a really good taste of these places.
+Because you're talking to people there, you're meeting people in diners.
+They know us and talk to us.

-One of the great perks of what we do, really, is we get to see the country probably like nobody else.
-And the world does.
+Yeah, one of the great perks of what we do, really, is we get to see the country

+And you're famous.
+I mean, you go there, right?
 Because do people really want to talk to you?
-Because of, you know, they know you from TV.
-I graduated a little more as time went by.
+Because of, you know, they know you from the TV.

+Gradually a little more as time went by.
 Early on, not at all.

 You're completely anonymous, wandering around, looking around the corner.

 Are you still in touch with Bill Hayter?
-Yes.

-You know, he's such a lovely, lovely man.
+You know, he's just such a lovely, lovely man.
 He's awesome.

 And